Eddy Usage

 PROBE_EDDY_CURRENT_CALIBRATE_AUTO CHIP=fly_eddy_probe -

-The printer will move to the center position, and a dialog box will pop up.
+The printer will then move to the center position, and a dialog box will pop up

 -